pmikstacki/bscript/docs/index.md

 complete C# programs.
 XS is a **lightweight scripting engine optimized for runtime execution** and **expression tree generation**.

 #### **Why Use XS Instead of Roslyn for Runtime Execution?**
-- **Enhances Expressions** – XS simplifies expression tree creation and management, enabling developers to focus on code, not AST syntax.
+- **Enhances Expressions**   XS simplifies expression tree creation and management, enabling developers to focus on code, not AST syntax.
-- **Lower Overhead** – XS generates and executes **expression trees directly**, avoiding Roslyn’s full compilation pipeline and reducing startup costs.
+- **Lower Overhead**   XS generates and executes **expression trees directly**, avoiding Roslyn s full compilation pipeline and reducing startup costs.
-- **Optimized for Dynamic Execution** – Ideal for **rule engines, embedded scripting, and DSLs**, where Roslyn’s full compilation step is unnecessary.
+- **Optimized for Dynamic Execution**   Ideal for **rule engines, embedded scripting, and DSLs**, where Roslyn s full compilation step is unnecessary.
-- **Expression Tree Native** – Unlike Roslyn, XS treats **code as data**, enabling **runtime introspection, transformation, and optimization** before execution.
+- **Expression Tree Native**   Unlike Roslyn, XS treats **code as data**, enabling **runtime introspection, transformation, and optimization** before execution.
-- **Extensible by Design** – XS allows **custom language constructs, control flow features, and operators**, making it a better fit for domain-specific scripting.
+- **Extensible by Design**   XS allows **custom language constructs, control flow features, and operators**, making it a better fit for domain-specific scripting.

-XS is **not a Roslyn replacement**—it serves a different purpose: **fast, lightweight, and embeddable runtime execution without full compiler overhead**.
+XS is **not a Roslyn replacement** it serves a different purpose: **fast, lightweight, and embeddable runtime execution without full compiler overhead**.
 If you need to **compile and analyze full C# programs**, Roslyn is the right tool.
 If you need a **small, efficient, and customizable scripting language for runtime execution**, **XS is a solid choice.**